If you are going to be spending the next 15 years with a pet, you will want to make sure that you get the best one possible.

 - Adopt positive reinforcement techniques during the training.

-The Labernese is a dog which is always willing to fulfill the commands of its owners.
+The Labernese is a dog that is always willing to fulfill the commands of its owners.

 It is highly unlikely that this dog will show disobedience or defiance during its training which is why you do not need to be firm with it.